-Figuring out how to choose the best crib mattress can be quite the hassle.
-There are many different things that you need to think about such as whether or not if you want to go organic, innerspring, foam, memory foam, or if you want a dual sided mattress.
+Figuring out how to choose the best crib mattress can be quite the challenge.
+There are many different things that you need to think about, such as whether or not if you want to go organic, innerspring, foam, memory foam, or if you want a dual sided mattress.

 My Top 5 Crib Mattress Reviews